discord-akairo/discord-akairo/docs/general/updates.md

  * slashStarted
  * slashNotFound
  * slashGuildOnly
- * slashcooldown
  * slashMissingPermissions
     * user
     * client

+> Cooldown event will also run on slash commands

-For more info about these events view the [source code](https://github.com/SkyBlockDev/discord-akairo/blob/master/src/struct/commands/CommandHandler.js#L396).
+For more info about these events view the [source code](https://github.com/SkyBlockDev/discord-akairo/blob/master/src/struct/commands/CommandHandler.js#L408).
 If you don't want to do that, you can safely assume that they are the exact same as their non-slash versions, execpt all `Message` arguments are changed to `CommandInteraction`.

 Slash command example:
 ```ts